 © Feb 16, 2012 Anne DiGeorge

-Update: Since awordlover wrote this hub last year, HubPages has implemented a quality assessment waiting period to each hubber for publishing hubs which is just a great idea.
-Before hub hoppers even get to see it, HubPages can decide if it is worthy or not.
+Update: HubPages has implemented a quality assessment (a waiting) period for each hubber before publishing hubs which is a great idea.
+Before hub hoppers even get to see an article, HubPages decides if it is worthy or not.

 Progress is happening!

 © 2012 awordlover